 Cancer staging is a way in which doctors find out how far a cancer has spread.
 Based upon the findings during exploratory surgery, the tumor is formally “staged” according to the size, extent, and location of the cancer.
 Accurate staging during surgery is very important in determining a woman’s long-term outcome (prognosis) and choosing the appropriate treatment regimen after surgery.

-The stage of an ovarian cancer is defined by a Roman numeral designation between I and IV, and subdivided by the letters A, B, and C. In general, the stages I, II, III, and IV refer to the location of tumor involvement, while the subdivisions A, B, and C define the extent of tumor involvement.
-A higher stage of disease indicates more extensive tumor involvement.
+The stage of an ovarian cancer is defined by a Roman numeral designation between I and IV, and subdivided by the letters A, B, and C. Generally, stages I, II, III, and IV denote the tumor’s specific location, while the subdivisions A, B, and C specify the extent of tumor involvement.
+A higher stage of disease signifies a more extensive level of tumor engagement.

 Early stage cancer